hazelweakly/hazelweakly.me/src/blog/observations-of-leadership-part-one.md

 In the end, I'm really proud of what I was able to accomplish and I'm deeply looking forward to being able to help continue to make this a wonderful place to work.

 I feel very fortunate to work somewhere that I can actually look forward to the positive changes that this might actually make to society, and I get to heal trauma and celebrate queerness and grow a diverse workforce?
-I helped build the culture in the platform organization where all of that is possible?
+I helped build the culture in the platform organisation where all of that is possible?
 It legitimately makes me tear up thinking about that sometimes.

 Fuck yeah, I did okay.